ssm-lab/icsa-2025-replication-package/README.md

 ---
 ## About
 The surge in reinforcement learning (RL) applications gave rise to diverse supporting technology, such as RL frameworks.
 However, the architectural patterns of these frameworks are inconsistent across implementations and there exist no reference architecture (RA) to form a common basis of comparison, evaluation, and integration.
-To address this gap, we propose an RA for RL frameworks.
-Through a grounded theory approach, we deconstruct and analyze 18 state-of-the-practice RL frameworks and by that, we identify recurring architectural components and their relationships, and codify them in an RA.
-To validate our RA and demonstrate its utility, we reconstruct characteristic RL patterns and existing frameworks.
-Finally, we identify architectural trends, e.g., commonly used components, implementation strategies, and outline paths to improving RL frameworks.
+To address this gap, we propose an RA of RL frameworks.
+Through a grounded theory approach, we analyze 18 state-of-the-practice RL frameworks and by that, we identify recurring architectural components and their relationships, and codify them in an RA.
+To demonstrate our RA, we reconstruct characteristic RL patterns.
+Finally, we identify architectural trends, e.g., commonly used components, and outline paths to improving RL frameworks.

 ## Content description
 - `01-reference architecture` - Contains the reference architecture (RA) of RL frameworks.